Humboldt-Universität zu Berlin - Practical Philosophy/Ethics

 Praiseworthiness and Blameworthiness: moral and epistemic

-Sometimes, we deserve moral praise for our actions, and sometimes, we deserve moral blame for our actions.
-But it seems that, sometimes, we also deserve epistemic praise or epistemic blame, that is, praise or blame for our epistemic attitudes, like our beliefs.
+Sometimes, we deserve moral praise for our moral successes, and sometimes, we deserve moral blame for our moral failures.
+But it seems that, sometimes, we also deserve epistemic praise for our epistemic successes.
+And maybe also epistemic blame for our epistemic failures.
 The idea that praiseworthiness and blameworthiness are not merely moral concepts, but also epistemic ones, has gained some attraction in the most recent literature on normativity.
-However, it remains underexplored to which extent these concepts are structurally analogous in the moral and the epistemic domain, and accordingly, whether they can be given a unified analysis – one that holds both in the moral and the epistemic domain.
-In my PhD-project, I will argue that praiseworthiness and blameworthiness are indeed structurally analogous in the moral and the epistemic domain and, given that, I will try to develop a unified analysis of these concepts.
-For this purpose, I plan to build on an analysis developed in moral philosophy that is based on the concept of a reason.
+However, it remains underexplored to which extent these concepts are structurally analogous in the moral and the epistemic domain.
+In my PhD-project, I identify important analogies and disanalogies between the moral and the epistemic domain with regards to these concepts.
+Moreover, it remains underexplored to which extent praiseworthiness and blameworthiness are (a)symmetrical.
+My PhD-project is thus also concerned with identifying important symmetries and asymmetries between praiseworthiness and blameworthiness.